 The maximum relative error of the

 it is impossible to do so while with the bucket bound.

 If the sketch has to combine buckets, the new error can be found with the uddsketch_error command.
-Because the error is increased automatically (roughly doubling at each step) as the number of buckets is exceeded, it is probably worth erring on the side of too small unless you have a good understanding of exactly what your error should be.
+Because the error is increased automatically (roughly doubling at each step) as the number of buckets is exceeded, start smaller unless you have a good understanding of exactly what your error should be.

 |Maximum number of buckets in the sketch.
-Providing a larger value here will make it more likely that the aggregate will able to maintain the desired error, though will potentially increase the memory usage.|
+Providing a larger value here makes it more likely that the aggregate is able to maintain the desired error, but potentially increases the memory usage.|

 |This is the starting maximum relative error of the sketch, as a multiple of the actual value.
 The true error may exceed this if too few buckets are provided for the data distribution.|

-|Column to aggregate.|
+|Column to aggregate|

-|A UddSketch object which may be passed to other UddSketch APIs.|
+|A UddSketch object which can be passed to other UddSketch APIs|

 SELECT uddsketch(100, 0.01, data) FROM samples;